Fried vegetable pancakes from ricepaper (pizza shaped spring rolls)

 - Divide a quarter of the vegetables (about ¾ cups) over the rice paper sheet.
 Leave just over an inch uncovered at the sides.
 Still don't shift the sheet.

-- Put a second sheet under water, get rid of excess water again.
-Cover the vegetables.
+- Put a second sheet under water, get rid of the excess water again.
+Cover the vegetables with the sheet.

 - Let it bake for 3 minutes.
-You will see the side curl up a bit.
+You will see the sides curl up a bit.
 Test if it comes loose and if necessary use the spatula.

 - Turn an let the other side bake for 2 minutes.
-Do t shift it again until it comes loose.
+Don't shift it again until it comes loose.

 - Take the pancake out and if you don't eat it right away, let it rest on a piece of parchment paper.
-When it cools off it can get sticky.
+When it cools off it can get a bit sticky.

 Did you make these pancakes or do you have any questions?
 Just leave a comment!